kikonejacob/pg/README.md

 # Goal

-As of now, Wed Dec 31 10:03:35 NZDT 2014, I'm daydreaming of the dumbest possible webserver, and the smartest possible database, to make a great JSON REST API.
+As of now, I'm daydreaming of the dumbest possible webserver, and the smartest possible database, to make a great JSON REST API.

 Every database call would be the same format: